“O Jerusalem, Jerusalem …” or we may now lament, “O Constantinople, Constantinople!” *

 In the Ecclesiastical History by Eusebius, it is noted that Christians had this mindset, “Those who have manfully contended for the truth rather than for their country and who have struggled for piety rather than their dearest friends.”
 Would that we would again be such as these!

-Yet, at current we hear from certain sectors only about “ours,” “our nation,” “our patriarch.”
+Yet, at current we hear from certain sectors only about “ours,” “our nation,” and “our patriarch.”
 We would be wise to remember that in Christ the Lord “there is neither Jew nor Greek … all are one in Christ Jesus” (Gal.
 3:28).
 This is not an obliteration of nationality but a confession that through being in Christ a person transcends nationalism.
 The only thing which will save a person is being in Christ the Lord.
 No national pedigree will save a man, as grand as it may be.
 Indeed only in Christ can each nation be truly perfected.
 We see the beauty of this national striving reflected in ideals such as Byzantium and Holy Rus’.

 Orthodox faithful, we are called to contend for Truth!
 Nowhere are we commanded to place “ethnos” above Truth.
 This betrays a complete loss of Gospel vision.
 This betrays a darkening of the spiritual nous.